manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Adding_data_to_tables/Importing_table.md

 ## indexer --print-rt

 <!-- example print_rt -->
-If the above method for migrating plain table to RT table is not possible you may use `indexer --print-rt` to dump data from plain table directly without the need to convert it to RT type table and then import dump into RT table right from command line.
+If the above method for migrating a plain table to an RT table is not possible, you may use `indexer --print-rt` to dump data from a plain table directly without the need to convert it to an RT type table and then import the dump into an RT table right from the command line.

-This method has few limitations though:
+This method has a few limitations though:
-* Only sql-based sources are supported
+* Only SQL-based sources are supported
 * MVAs are not supported

 <!-- request -->